-- Add the cooked spaghetti to the pan along with the egg mixture and toss together (be sure to keep the temp around medium-low to ensure that you don't end up with scrambled eggs).
+- Add the cooked pasta to the pan along with the egg mixture and toss together (be sure to keep the temp around medium-low to ensure that you don't end up with scrambled eggs).

-- Once the pasta is ready, add 2 more cloves of minced garlic to the pan and warm then add the mussels along with 1 cup reserved water.
+- Once the pasta is ready, set aside and add 2 more cloves of minced garlic to the pan and warm, then add the mussels along with 1 cup reserved water.

 - Heat over a medium temp for about 5 minutes until all of the mussels have opened.

 - Add the fresh basil leaves and serve.

 Try these pasta dishes next: